 Example: Fast Deals is an e-commerce operator.
 Rakesh Pvt Ltd and Rohan Pvt Ltd are suppliers on Fast Deals.
 The following supplies are made on Fast Deals in October ‘17.

 |Taxable supplies (Rs.)||Taxable supplies returned (Rs.)||Net taxable supplies (Taxable supplies less taxable supplies returned (Rs.)||TCS collected @2% (Rs.)|

 Here, the net taxable supplies of Fast Deals is Rs 2,70,00,000 and GST collected is Rs 5,40,000.

 - On 10th of a month, an e-commerce operator has to furnish Form GSTR-8 containing details of outward supplies made through the platform in the previous month, including supplies returned.
 In Form GSTR-8, invoice-wise details of supplies to registered taxable persons and aggregate value of supplies to unregistered persons must be provided.
 The e-commerce operator also has to pay the tax collected from suppliers.

-- On 21st of a month, any discrepancy between supplies reported by the e-commerce operator and suppliers on the platform is made available in Form GST ITC-1.
+- On or before the last date of the month in which matching has been carried out, any discrepancy between supplies reported by the e-commerce operator and suppliers on the platform is made available in Form GST MIS-4 for the operator.
 The discrepancy must be rectified in the return for the month in which it is communicated.
-In the above example, Fast Deals furnishes Form GSTR-8 for October’s supplies on 10th November ’17.
-If a discrepancy is reported in Form GST ITC-1 on 21st November ‘17, it must be rectified in the return for November ’17, to be filed on 10th December ’17.

 Suppliers on e-commerce platforms